-KCP&L generates renewable energy at its Spearville-1 wind facility located in Kansas, and will continue to do so during the 2016-2018 RES Compliance Plan period.
-The Spearville-1 facility, installed in 2006, is wholly owned by KCP&L and has a capacity of 100.5 MW.
-An additional 48 MW of capacity was constructed in 2010 (Spearville-2).
+KCP&L generates renewable energy at its Spearville 1 wind facility located in Kansas, and will continue to do so during the 2017-2019 RES Compliance Plan period.
+The Spearville 1 facility, installed in 2006, is wholly owned by KCP&L and has a capacity of 100.5 MW.
+An additional 48 MW of capacity was constructed in 2010 (Spearville 2).

 Additionally, KCP&L has entered into two 20-year Power Purchase Agreements (PPAs) totaling approximately 230 MW of installed wind capacity for facilities which entered into service in 2012.
 One PPA is with a subsidiary of Duke Energy Renewables and Sumitomo Corp. for 131.1 MW from the Cimarron II wind project located in Gray County, Kansas.
-The other PPA is with Spearville-3 LLC, whose parent company is EDF Renewables, to purchase energy from a 100.8 MW wind project located in Ford County, Kansas.
+The other PPA is with Spearville 3 LLC, whose parent company is EDF Renewable Energy, to purchase energy from a 100.8 MW wind project located in Ford County, Kansas.

-Also, KCP&L has obtained two recent wind resource additions to purchase energy under 20-year PPAs consisting of the 150 MW Slate Creek and 200 MW Waverly wind projects.
-The Slate Creek facility is located in Sumner and Cowley Counties in Kansas and the PPA is with EDF Energies.
+KCP&L has also obtained three more recent wind resource additions to purchase energy under 20-year PPAs consisting of the 150 MW Slate Creek, the 200 MW Waverly, and 120 MW of the 200 MW Osborn wind projects.
+The Slate Creek facility is located in Sumner and Cowley Counties in Kansas and the PPA is with EDF Renewable Energy.
 The Waverly facility is located in Coffey County, Kansas and the PPA is with EDP Renewables.
-Both facilities were constructed in 2015 and are now commercially operating.
+The Osborn facility is located in DeKalb County just east of St. Joseph, Missouri and the PPA is with NextEra Energy Resources.
+The Slate Creek and Waverly wind facilities were constructed in 2015, and the Osborn facility was constructed in 2016, and all are now commercially operating.